 I tell this story a lot: I once asked a farmer if you could milk a pig.
 (Don’t ask me why it made sense at the time.)
 His answer: You can milk a mouse, but the real question is—Why do you want to?

 That stuck with me.
 We are insanely curious about all the possibilities available to us in weaving.
-(Well some of us are.
-Honestly I was stuck at the pretty yarn, heddle up/heddle down phase for a long time.)
+I was happy for a very long time in the pretty yarn, heddle up/heddle down phase for a long time because there is so much there to explore.
 For me, the answer isn’t what can I do, but why would I want to.

 Weaving with two heddles allows you three fundamental opportunities that aren’t available with one heddle: You can weave with finer fabrics, you can weave smaller floats, and you can weave a wider variety of structures.